-Donnenfeld et al. (2018) evaluated the safety and efficacy of dexamethasone (IBI-10090) intraocular suspension compared to prednisolone acetate 1.0% ophthalmic drops for the treatment of inflammation after cataract surgery.
-The safety analysis included 126 dexamethasone patients and 55 prednisolone patients.
-Patients were randomized 2:1 to receive a 5μL injection of 517μg dexamethasone in the anterior eye chamber or topical prednisolone 1.0% drops (1 drop 4 times daily for 3 weeks).
-The post-operative follow-up was 90 days.
+Donnenfeld et al. (2018) compare the safety and efficacy of IBI-10090 anterior chamber intracameral dexamethasone drug-delivery suspension (Dexycu) with those of prednisolone acetate 1.0% ophthalmic drops in treating inflammation with intracameral dexamethasone after cataract surgery.
+The prospective, randomized, double-masked, multicenter analysis included 126 patients on dexamethasone and 55 patients on prednisolone.
+At the conclusion of cataract surgery, patients were randomized to either a 5μL injection of 517μg dexamethasone in the anterior eye chamber (Dexycu) or topical prednisolone 1.0% drops (1 drop 4 times daily for 3 weeks).
+The postoperative follow-up was 90 days.
 The primary outcome was safety, evaluated by the incidence and severity of AEs.
-By 8 days post-operative, 51.6% of dexamethasone intraocular suspension eyes and 50.9% of prednisolone eyes had AC cell clearing and more than 98% of eyes had clearing at
+Exploratory measures were AC cell, AC flare, and AC cell-flare clearing.
+By day 8 post-op, 51.6% of dexamethasone intraocular suspension eyes and 50.9% of prednisolone eyes had cleared AC cells, and more than 98% of eyes had cleared by 90 days.
+The AC flare and AC cell-flare clearing results were comparable.
+Of dexamethasone patients, 68.7% strongly agreed that not having to use eyedrops was very convenient; 39.2% were using prednisolone.
+Two serious AEs unrelated to treatment were reported.
+The difference in endothelial cell density between the two groups was not significant.
+The most common AEs were increased IOP (11.1%), iritis (6.3%) and systemic (7.9% IBI-10090 group; 10.9% prednisolone group).
+The safety and efficacy of dexamethasone intraocular suspension and prednisolone 1.0% were comparable; however, patients preferred intracameral dexamethasone over topical steroid drops.

-Molina Clinical Policy Dexycu (dexamethasone intraocular suspension): Policy No. 342 Last Approval: 4/13/2022 Next Review Due By: April 2023
+Molina Clinical Policy Dexycu (dexamethasone intraocular suspension): Policy No. 342 Last Approval: 4/13/2023 Next Review Due By: April 2024